woder/TorchBot/README.md

 ========

-TorchBot is a bot written for minecraft in the java launguage.
+TorchBot is a bot written for minecraft in the java language.
 ------------------------------------------------------------------------

 TorchBot supports basic plugins written in javascript.
 See the plugin tutorial section of the Wiki for some examples and a basic tutorial.